aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 ## Conclusion

-In this tutorial, we have seen how to create a simple Angular app which fetch data from the ArmoniK API.
-We have seen how to use the gRPC client generated by the ArmoniK API and how to use the RxJS operators to handle the data flow.
+In this tutorial, you've seen how to create a simple Angular app which fetch data from the ArmoniK API.
+You have seen how to use the gRPC client generated by the ArmoniK API and how to use the RxJS operators to handle the data flow.
 We have also seen how to use a proxy in order to redirect the gRPC call to the gRPC server (ArmoniK in our case).
-Finally, we have seen how to use the merge operator to handle multiple sources of data.
+Finally, you have seen how to use the merge operator to handle multiple sources of data.
 We hope that this tutorial will help you to create your own GUI for the ArmoniK API.

 Feel free to open an issue if you have any question or if you want to suggest an improvement or a PR if you want to contribute to this tutorial.